 Albert’s dad thought it was time he understood how to write checks.
-So, he took him to the bank, withdrew his checkbook from his coat pocket and said, “Son, I want you to learn how to cash checks today.”
+So, he took him to the bank, took his checkbook from his coat pocket and said, “Son, I want you to learn how to write and cash checks today.”

-He then filled out the “blank” check and explained every step to Albert.
-When he finished, he said, “Now, I’m going to go to the cashier and give her this check, and she will give me the amount of money I am going to withdraw.
+He then began to complete the “blank” check and explained every step to Albert.
+When he finished, he said, “Now, I’m going to go to the cashier and give her this check, and she will give me the amount of money I requested and I am going to withdraw it.
 There’s a rather long line waiting for the cashier, so you stay here and wait for me.”

 Albert watched others do the same thing: give the cashier a piece of paper and get money in return.
 Amazed, he decided to do the same with a check from his father’s checkbook.